epctex-support/binance-futures-leaderboard-scraper/README.md

 ## Input Parameters

-The input of this scraper should be JSON containing the list of pages on Clutch.co that should be visited.
+The input of this scraper should be JSON containing the list of pages on Binance Leaderboard that should be visited.
 Possible fields are:

 - `startUrls`: (Optional) (Array) List of Binance futures leaderboard URLs.
 It can be any filtered leaderboard or User detail page.